 PLEASE REPORT BROKEN MACHINES USING THE QR CODE LOCATED ON EVERY MACHINE TABLE.
 Reports are anonymous and take seconds to complete.
 Only machines that are reported are repaired.

-Buy limited sewing supplies online and pick them up from room 518 with your order number.
+- Buy limited sewing supplies online and pick them up from the desk outside of 504 with your order number

 **All classroom and open studios open during building open hours **